 capability automatically causes the Rut Auth Realm to be added to

 the Selected Realms in the Security Settings described in

 Section 6.1.3, “Security Settings”.

 When an external system passes a value through the header, authentication will be granted and the value will be used as the user name for configured authorization scheme.
-E.g. on a default Nexus installation with the Xml authorization scheme enabled a value of deployment would grant the user the access rights in the user interface as the deployment user.
+For example, on a default Nexus installation with the Xml authorization scheme enabled, a value of deployment would grant the user the access rights in the user interface as the deployment user.